Hypothyroidism in dogs: Iodine deficiency

-Iodine deficiency is a rare cause of hypothyroidism for dogs: commercial dog foods typically contain sufficient levels of iodine for dogs.
-In recent years there has been an interest in homemade diets for pets, these diets are not always providing sufficient levels of iodine.
-Working dogs fed all meat diets have been reported to suffer from hypothyroidism due to iodine deficiency.
+Iodine deficiency is a rare cause of hypothyroidism in dogs: commercial dog foods typically contain sufficient levels of iodine for dogs.
+In recent years, there has been increased interest in homemade diets for pets; however, these diets do not always provide sufficient iodine levels.
+Working dogs fed all-meat diets have been reported to suffer from hypothyroidism due to iodine deficiency.
 In addition to iodine deficiency, excessive amounts of iodine can cause thyroid impairment and lead to hypothyroidism.

 Other causes

-Goitrogens and anti-thyroid medication is a potential cause of primary hypothyroidism, but is rare in practice.
+Goitrogens and anti-thyroid medication are potential causes of primary hypothyroidism, but are rare in practice.
+Sulfonamides inhibit thyroid peroxidase and can cause hypothyroidism via that mechanism.

-Thyroidectomy may cause hypothyroidism: in one study more than 50% of dogs that underwent a bilateral thyroidectomy required long term thyroid hormone treatment.
+Thyroidectomy may cause hypothyroidism: in one study, more than 50% of dogs that underwent a bilateral thyroidectomy required long-term thyroid hormone treatment.

 Radioactive iodine used to treat thyroid neoplasia can also result in hypothyroidism.

 Secondary hypothyroidism

 Secondary hypothyroidism occurs when pituitary thyrotrophs fail to develop, resulting in impaired thyroid-stimulating hormone secretion.
-Inadequate levels of thyroid-stimulating hormone causes a decrease in thyroid hormone synthesis and secretion and cause hypoplasia of the thyroid gland.
+Inadequate levels of thyroid-stimulating hormone decrease thyroid hormone synthesis and secretion, leading to hypoplasia of the thyroid gland.

-Secondary hypothyroidism caused by naturally acquired defects of thyrotrophs, like those resulting from a neoplasia, are uncommon.
-Secondary hypothyroidism caused by thyrotroph suppression from a comorbidity, malnutrition, hormones or drugs is a very common cause of secondary hypothyroidism.
+Secondary hypothyroidism caused by naturally acquired defects of thyrotrophs, like those resulting from a neoplasia, is uncommon.
+Secondary hypothyroidism caused by thyrotropin suppression from a comorbidity, malnutrition, hormones, or drugs is a prevalent cause of secondary hypothyroidism.